 Keogh led Delaware to his most successful season in 2009-10, as the Blue Hens won a school-record four consecutive tournaments during the fall of 2009.
 After winning its own Scotty Duncan Memorial, UD then captured the Joe Agee Invitational and Lincoln Mercury Intercollegiate before closing the run with a victory at the Andrew Geyer Memorial Classic.

-The Blue Hens posted two other top-five finishes during the spring, and later placed sixth at the CAA Championships.
+The Blue Hens posted two other top-five finishes during the spring, and later placed sixth at the CAA Championship.
 Additionally Keogh oversaw an incredible season by Justin Martinson, who became the first UD golfer to win a conference title by earning medalist honors with a four-shot victory at the CAA Tournament.
 Martinson, who set a Blue Hen single-season record for lowest average round, finished 13th at the NCAA Regionals and won two other tournaments on the year.

 Keogh lettered in 1972 during his career playing under legendary head coach Scotty Duncan, helping the team post an 11-7 dual record and a fourth place finish at the Middle Atlantic Conference championships.

 A former English teacher at Newark High School, he is a member of the Delaware State Golf Association and Newark Country Club.

 Keogh previously served as an assistant golf coach at Newark High School and as Newark Country Club’s Junior Golf Program Coordinator.
 He has also coached soccer at the high school level.